0x1ED1CE/MAT/README.md

 - Flat data structure for easy parsing
 - Variable fixed point encoding
 - Supports multiple meshes and animations in a single file
-- Supports vertex attributes for normals, texture coordinates and skinning
+- Supports vertex attributes for normals, colors, uv and skinning
 - Supports custom attributes and metadata

 ## How to use